While still at Art College I teamed up with Ian and we started our own printing business in a garage.

 Fortunately my Beruit based client Dar Assayad moved their advertising department to London so I continued to design their promotional literature across most of their titles which included this Fairuz launch/promotion.

 After gaining the Wellcome business I produced launch TV commercials for the main brand, coinciding with commercials for a major Kuwait bank and Pumbrose (Halal) sausages.
 Unfortunately, and mainly due to my partners inadequate pan-Arab credentials, meaning he had no Network, this left us finally open to a classic swindle, perpetrated and orchestrated by three major players in the Middle East's advertising industry.
-They are revealed in Adrabia my upcoming book.

 The dust had hardly settled on my drawing board when I received a call from my partner in Kuwait telling me that he'd come to an arrangement with his brother-in-law whereby a young executive would be seconded to our office to assist with the running of our London operation, with a particular emphasis on the media landscape.
 It was also stressed that I should be as co-operative as possible.
 I was informed he was an intelligent guy, a Lebanese Christian who spoke French, English and Arabic fluently, was extremely Anglophile, sophisticated, informed and media wise.
 Now that’s a lot to live up to, so I was eagerly anticipating this messiah from the East.

 I could not possibly have anticipated the speed with which things were going to change.
 Mr Smith, as my chosen sobriquet for my new colleague, was extremely proactive and seemingly diligent.
 His first recommendation was a name change for the business, and in my naivety I agreed.
-The new company was registered as an International S.A. and I was not privy to any actual paperwork.
+The new company was registered as an International S.A. and I was not privy to any actual paperwork, this exercise was carried out in Paris.
 Mr. Smith gave himself the title of Chief Operating Officer and I was Managing/Creative Director of AlMona UK Ltd. or at least that is what was printed on my business card.
-So in fact all I could suffice from this was we were two companies, London being a creative and production hub, and SA being a media billing hub.
-We eventually, after a poor start, employed an experienced English account executive from Dorland's, who I'll call James, to manage the business of the Wellcome Foundation.
-We also employed an English lady media planner who came with all the requisite credentials.

 Ross are ready, good and ready for you

-By this time we were handling so much TV I needed someone to deal with the logistics and I hired an old art director friend to take charge of tv production.
+By this time we were handling so much TV I needed someone to deal with the logistics and I hired an old friend to take charge of tv production.
 She was very experienced in the industry and in the time she worked with us was an exceptional producer.
 It also happened our billing and book-keeping had got badly in arrears and so we hired a full time book-keeper/production and billing exec.
-She came highly recommended by James having previously worked again at Dorlands.
+She came highly recommended by James having previously worked at Dorlands.
 At about this time Mr. Smith had hired an additional senior account executive.
 This guy came with a good track record in Middle East advertising circles, was Anglo/Lebanese and would be responsible for all client contact, and particularly the Wellcome business.
 By then we were seven in the ad agency and five in my studio.

 We used close ups of a roaring tiger, the jaws of a shark, and a striking cobra to convey in visual metaphors the effect of a mosquito bite.
 With the tag line, The Effect is Deadly.

 We used a comical take on an office worker being bugged by a fly as he desperately tries to squat it and fails.
-Pif Paf comes to the rescue; The Effect is Deadly
+Pif Paf comes to the rescue; The Effect is Deadly.

-Nocturne fabric freshener
+Nocturne fabric freshener.
+Sinclaire Associates

 Freshaire air freshener